scitran/client/Search-and-list.md

 There are many search parameters.
 To learn more about these see [search examples on this page](search-examples) and an [m-file with many examples](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m).

-In addition to search, you may already know the ID of a project, session or acquisition and you would like to list the objects in that object.
-The scitran **listObjects** method returns the list.  **N.B.**  The data returned by the listObjects method and the search method have different formats.
-This [list examples page](listObjects-examples) demonstrates the usage.
+The scitran **listObjects** method is designed for the case when you know the ID of an object (project, session, acquisition or collection) and you want to list what is within that object. **N.B.**  The structs returned by the **listObjects** method differs from the structs returned by the **search** method.
+The [list examples page](listObjects-examples) demonstrates the usage.

 One way to understand the information returned in a search is to explore the values in the returned Matlab structs.
 You also might want to look at the [Flywheel data model](https://github.com/scitran/core/wiki/Data-Model) to see the definition of a term.